ernestello/ShatterXorps/README.md

 Project Map:

-CTRL + F > Search for: tutorialEnd - skips the Full tutorial on how to install Vulkan and initialize Visual Studio for it.
+CTRL + F > Search for: tutorialEnd - skips the Full tutorial on how to install Vulkan and initialize Visual Studio for it

-CTRL + F > Search for: iWillHelp - some throubleshooting with project initialization CTRL + F > Search for: theLegacy - history of the project
+CTRL + F > Search for: iWillHelp - some throubleshooting with project initialization

+CTRL + F > Search for: theLegacy - history of the project

 FULL TUTORIAL: